Specification

 Derive Provenance

-This operations is used to trace back a set of events in the output Dataset to input events that contributed to their values or their existence (see Provenance).
+This operation is used to trace back a set of events in the output Dataset to input events that contributed to their values or their existence (see Provenance).

 TODO: The design of this operation is in progress.